PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 which contain more maths are actually clearer in terms of general take-homes -- that level of clarity for the later sections would help I think.

+> As mentioned in the first paragraph of the response, the changes to the manuscript led to a series of stronger recommendations in the last section.
+I still stand by the point that we should not adopt a cookbook approach to network prediction, but I have nevertheless identified guiding principles and possible caveats.

 More specific comments and examples of places where clarity could be improved:

 Please release the code underlying this work; doing so might also help the